Hamilton Hume: Early exploration

-When Hume was only 17 years of age, he began exploring the country beyond Sydney with his younger brother John and an Aboriginal boy as far to the south-west as Berrima, and soon developed into a good bushman.
-In 1817, Hume went on a journey with James Meehan, the deputy surveyor-general, and Charles Throsby during which Lake Bathurst and the Goulburn Plains were sighted.
-Subsequently, in 1818, he went with John Oxley and Meehan to Jervis Bay.
+As a teenager, Hume set out from his father's farm near Appin, New South Wales in 1814 and guided by a young local Indigenous man named Duall, they explored the southern highlands region as far as what is now the town of Berrima.
+In 1819 and 1821, Hume conducted further journeys of overland exploration with Duall and other Aboriginal guides and British colonists to Jervis Bay and Lake Bathurst.

 In 1822, he journeyed with Alexander Berry down the south coast of New South Wales.
 He travelled as far south as the Clyde River, and inland nearly as far as Braidwood.
 Berry came to settle in the Shoalhaven, and in June 1822 he left Hume and a party of convicts to cut a 209-yard canal between the Shoalhaven River and the Crookhaven River to allow passage of boats into the Shoalhaven.
 This canal was Australia's first navigable canal, and the work was completed in 12 days.
 The canal today forms the main water flow of the Shoalhaven River.

 Hume and Hovell expedition

-In 1824, Hume was seen by Governor Brisbane with reference to an expedition to Spencer Gulf.
-Brisbane was also in touch about this time with William Hovell on the same subject, but it is not quite clear which of the men was the first to be approached.
-In any event, the hoped-for government funding of the expedition was not forthcoming, so that eventually the two men decided to make the journey at their own expense, except for some packsaddles, arms, clothes and blankets, which were provided from government stores.